-Martijn Starmans is a postdoctoral researcher at the Erasmus MC (Rotterdam, the Netherlands) at the the Biomedical Imaging Group Rotterdam (BIGR) (Dept. of Radiology & Nuclear Medicine) and PHANTOM group (Department of Pathology).
+Dr. ir.
+Martijn Starmans is Assistant Professor at the Erasmus MC (Rotterdam, the Netherlands) leading the AI for Integrated Diagnostics (AIID) research line, with a dual appointment at the Dept. of Radiology & Nuclear Medicine (BIGR group) and Dept. of Pathology (PHANTOM group).
+His vision is that we can and should learn more from previous studies, which he pursues by working on meta-level methods across clinical applications.
 His main research interest is the use of AI to improve the diagnostic work-up in oncology through integrated diagnostics, focussed on radiology (“radiomics”) and pathology (“pathomics”).
-To this end, he focusses on exploiting automated machine learning and meta-learning to generalize methods across applications.
-To evaluate this generalization, he works on a variety of clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, cardiology, neuroendocrine tumors) with various clinicians.
+Specifically, his group develops multi-modal machine learning methods to simultanously co-learn from both modalities (“radiopathomics”), and automated machine learning and meta-learning methods to generalize these methods across clinial applications.
+To establish his research line, Martijn received a prestigious 2M Euro NGF AINed Personal Fellowship in 2024.
+Martijn actively collaborates with of the BCN-AIM lab of prof. Lekadir at the University of Barcelona, with whom he created the FUTURE-AI guideline for trustworthy AI.
+He works on a variety of clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, neuroendocrine tumors).

 PhD Degree